 Prerequisites: Sophomore standing; TLMT/AGRO/HORT/PGAM 227 or 228.

-TLMT 295 requires advanced permission before registering for the course.
+Requires advanced permission before registering for the course.
 Written and oral reports are required at the completion of the internship.
+Pass/No Pass only.

 Description: Participation in a turfgrass or landscape management enterprise other than one in which the student has had previous experience.